 – Private Internet Access PIA: Large server network, good price-to-performance ratio, and solid privacy options for Edge users.

 In practice, the best choice depends on your priority—speed, privacy, streaming, or price.
 NordVPN is often the easiest all-around pick for Edge users thanks to its balance of speed, security, and broad server coverage.
+Edge vpn chrome: using a VPN in Microsoft Edge and Chrome for privacy, security, streaming, and secure browsing

 Edge features, privacy, and security you should know